JThomas404/automated-billing-csv-to-aurora-serverless/README.md

 3. The function:
    - Downloads and parses the CSV file
    - Converts non-USD values to USD
-   - Inserts the data into Aurora Serverless using the RDS Data API
+   - Inserts the data into Aurora Serverless using the Direct PyMySQL Connection
 4. Logs execution and errors to CloudWatch for traceability.

 ### Currency Conversion